 Interview Skills Practice

-Learning about job interviews in Canada and practicing interview skills can greatly increase a newcomer’s chance of success in obtaining employment.
-If you are a newcomer to Canada, you can book an appointment through your Employment Specialist with a scheduled member of the EAS team.
+Learning about job interviews in Canada and practicing interview skills can notably increase your chance of success in obtaining employment.
+If you are a newcomer to Canada, you can book an appointment through your employment specialist with a scheduled member of the EAS team.
 Staff will alternate to deliver this service and will be available by appointment for clients to come in and practice job interviews in person.